-‘You’re not a-loan’ is an intensive programme responding to the widespread issues of problematic personal finance, debt and illegal money lending, experienced by young, long-term unemployed adults.
+‘You’re not a-loan’ is a programme aimed at young adults in West Yorkshire.
+It responds to the growing widespread issues of problematic personal finance, debt and illegal money lending.

 ‘You’re not a-loan’ is a method of improving the personal finance capabilities of a vulnerable client group.
 It is highly efficient insofar as it takes advantage of TYA’s existing relationships with young, long-term unemployed adults.
 This structured and intensive programme enables young unemployed people to grow their knowledge, confidence and prospects, while walking away with a newly-developed skillset.